-The Group operates an internal management structure where all roles and responsibilities are clearly defined.
+The Group operates an internal management structure where all officers are accountable for duties and responsibilities attached to their respective offices and there are clearly defined and acceptable lines of authority and responsibility.

 An annual appraisal of the duties assigned and dedicated to each person is done by the first quarter of the preceding year.